xdaniortega/VoiceSense/README.md

 ### Lack of out-of-the-box customisation for CArtesi DApps

 Cartesi's [custom DApp template](https://github.com/cartesi/rollups-examples/tree/main/custom-dapps) is currently dysfunctional.
 To customize an existing Cartesi DApp example, we had to clone the Calculator DApp and use it as our base.

-THINGS I LIKE TO SEE:

-- MORE EXPLANAITON OF THE OBJECTIVE, MAYBE THE ONE AT THE ETHGLOBAL PAGE
-- PUT VIDEO SCRIPT
-- PUT PICTURES OF THE ARCHITECHTURE
-- ALL THE INFORMATION HAS TO BE HERE
-- EXPLAIN POSSIBLE IDEAS WE HAD (PUSH AND XMPT), ALSO DEPLOYMENTS ON LAYER 2s
-- web3modal could be used to load our own custom wallet after forking it